Beltane: Flowers and May Bushes

 Yellow and white flowers such as primrose, rowan, hawthorn, gorse, hazel, and marsh marigold were traditionally placed at doorways and windows; this is documented in 19th century Ireland, Scotland and Mann.
 Sometimes loose flowers were strewn at doors and windows and sometimes they were made into bouquets, garlands or crosses and fastened to them.
-They would also be fastened to cows and equipment for milking and butter making.
+Cows would also be decorated with them, and they would be fastened to equipment for milking and butter making.
 It is likely that such flowers were used because they evoked fire.
 Similar May Day customs are found across Europe.

 The May Bush or May Bough was popular in parts of Ireland until the late 19th century.
 This was a small tree or branch—typically hawthorn, rowan, holly or sycamore—decorated with bright flowers, ribbons, painted shells or eggshells from Easter Sunday, and so forth.
 The tree would either be decorated where it stood, or branches would be decorated and placed inside or outside the house (particularly above windows and doors, on the roof, and on barns).
-It was generally the responsibility of the oldest person of the house to decorate the May Bush, and the tree would remain up until May 31st.
+It was generally the responsibility of the oldest person of the house to decorate the May Bush, and the tree would remain up until 31 May.
 The tree would also be decorated with candles or rushlights.
 Sometimes a May Bush would be paraded through the town.
 In parts of southern Ireland, gold and silver hurling balls known as May Balls would be hung on these May Bushes and handed out to children or given to the winners of a hurling match.
 In Dublin and Belfast, May Bushes were brought into town from the countryside and decorated by the whole neighbourhood.
 Each neighbourhood vied for the most handsome tree and, sometimes, residents of one would try to steal the May Bush of another.
 This led to the May Bush being outlawed in Victorian times.
 In some places, it was customary to sing and dance around the May Bush, and at the end of the festivities it may be burnt in the bonfire.
 In some areas the May Bush or Bough has also been called the "May Pole", but it is the bush or tree described above, and not the more commonly-known European maypole.